 5.18.
-Declaring Global Expressions, Aliases And Scripts: Create Expression create expression expression_or_script
+Declaring Global Expressions, Aliases And Scripts: Create Expression

 Your application can declare an expression or script using the create expression clause.
 Such expressions or scripts become available globally to any EPL statement.

 The synopsis of the create expression syntax is: